spring-attic/spring-cloud-stream-binder-jms/README.md

 ### Limitations

-This binder is currently in alpha and is lacking some key features, in particular:
+This binder is currently in alpha, bugs are expected.

-* Partitioning
-* DLQ

 JMS supports both point-to-point messaging using its [`Queue`](https://docs.oracle.com/javaee/6/api/javax/jms/Queue.html) abstraction, and publish-subscribe messaging using [`Topic`](https://docs.oracle.com/javaee/6/api/javax/jms/Topic.html).
 However, neither of these patterns